Kelsie Jean Smeby Displays Her Derriere In Black Ruched Thong

 "Yummy Sunshine Pic!!" a fourth person commented.

-As previously reported by The Inquisitr, Kelsie recently piqued the interest of her followers when she opted for a barely there white crop top and a miniscule red miniskirt.
+As previously reported by The Inquisitr, Kelsie recently piqued the interest of her followers when she opted for a small white crop top and a minuscule red miniskirt.
 That post was also popular among her fans.
-It’s reeled in more than 16,000 likes and over 290 comments thus far.
+It's reeled in more than 16,000 likes and over 290 comments thus far.